CarolinaBear/recommendation-system/README.md

 RMSE | 0.898 | 0.9477 | 1.4146
 Total Time | 1116.56s | 12.27s | 13.14s

-**Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
-+ Team members
-	+ Liu, Jiawei:
-	+ Ni, Jiayun: Responsible for the post-processing part of KNN method.
-Debugged and test the models.
-Prepare for the presentation for the project.
-Update the README file on github.
-	+ Petkun, Michael: Made major contributions to the matrix factorization & regularization models, as well as the kernel ridge regression model.
-Combined the team's code into the Main.Rmd file.
-	+ Wolansky, Ivan: Made some contribution to the matrix factorization & regularization models.
-Also, experimented with different methods of dealing with the cold-start problem.
-Additionally, helped prepare the presentation for the project, while making some edits to the README.
-	+ Yang, Wenjun: Wrote the preliminary version of KNN and KRR, and update the README file on github.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows. s